 This final course in the Microsoft Word series covers advanced features.
 By the end of this course you will know how to use tables, create and modify outlines, use e-mail and Internet features in Word, and share documents with other users.

-Enrollment forms are available in the HR office or on the company Intranet.
+Pick up enrollment forms in the HR office or on the company Intranet, or call ext.
+98